Make an Appointment: (336) 283-2510 | [email protected]

 Suzanne B. Marin, LCSW

-**I am not currently accepting new clients at this time.
-Please call the office to be placed on my waitlist.** When ‘I’ is replaced by ‘We’ even ‘illness’ Becomes ‘Wellness’” –Malcolm X. This embodies my therapeutic approach.
+When ‘I’ is replaced by ‘We’ even ‘illness’ Becomes ‘Wellness’” –Malcolm X. This embodies my therapeutic approach.
 Fostering wellness involves healing the body, mind, and soul collectively.
-While we readily schedule appointments for our physical […]
+While we readily schedule appointments for our physical health, our mental well-being often gets overlooked.
+Therapy need not evoke fear or discomfort; rather, it should serve as a […]

 Are you ready to take the first step?